 Sitter in 4 portraits

 William Agnew was the son of Thomas Agnew, a Manchester-based art dealer.
 He established the family firm as a leading international art dealership, trading as Thos.
 Agnew & Sons.
 He was also a Liberal Member of Parliament from 1880-86.
-Agnew promoted many leading painters dominated the art market for around thirty years.
+Agnew promoted many leading painters and dominated the art market for around thirty years.
 Ambitious, and with brilliant business acumen, he possessed great personal charm that endeared him to those he dealt with.
 He helped form some of the great private art collections of the age, including those of Henry Tate and Lord Iveagh.
-On being created baronet in 1895, he was described as ‘the greatest art publisher and dealer in England’.
+On being created baronet in 1895, he was described as 'the greatest art publisher and dealer in England'.

 after Henry Jamyn Brooks